Anurag1101/PDF_Merger/README.md

 ## Setup:

-Clone or download this repository.
+- Clone or download this repository.

-Place the PDF files you want to merge into the project folder.
+- Place the PDF files you want to merge into the project folder.

-Usage
+## Usage:

-Open the script file and modify the pdfiles list with the names of the PDFs you want to merge.
+### Open the script file and modify the pdfiles list with the names of the PDFs you want to merge.

-Example:
-python
-Copy code
+**Example:**

     pdfiles = ["ps.pdf", "py.pdf"]

-Run the script:
+### Run the script:
-bash
-Copy code

     python PDF_Merger.py

-The merged PDF will be saved as merged.pdf in the same directory.
+### The merged PDF will be saved as `merged.pdf` in the same directory.
 Example Code
 python
 Copy code